christianThardy/christianThardy.github.io/about.md

 # Hi, I'm Christian

-I’m a data scientist with a focus on applied natural language processing, and a professional background that covers a range of projects.
-From one-off analyses and applied research to building software around AI-based solutions.
+I’m a data scientist with a focus on applied natural language processing.
+My professional background has covered a range of projects, from one-off analyses and applied research to building software around AI-based solutions.

 My expertise in AI, machine learning, and NLP lie at the convergence of my interest in neuroscience and psychology.